Aluminium–silicon alloys: Alloying elements

 Aluminium-silicon alloys typically contain 3% to 25% silicon content.
 Casting is the primary use of aluminum-silicon alloys, but they can also be utilized in rapid solidification processes and powder metallurgy.
 Alloys used by powder metallurgy, rather than casting, may contain even more silicon, up to 50%.
 Silumin has a high resistance to corrosion, making it useful in humid environments.

 The addition of silicon to aluminum also makes it less viscous when in liquid form, which, together with its low cost (as both component elements are relatively cheap to extract), makes it a very good casting alloy.
 Silumin with good castability may give a stronger finished casting than a potentially stronger alloy that is more difficult to cast.

 All aluminum alloys also contain iron as an admixture.
 It is generally undesirable because it lowers strength and elongation at break.
 Together with Al and Si it forms the $\beta$-phase AlFeSi, which is present in the structure in the form of small needles.
 However, iron also prevents the castings from sticking to the molds in die casting, so that special die-casting alloys contain a small amount of iron, while iron is avoided as far as possible in other alloys.

 Manganese also reduces the tendency to stick, but affects the mechanical properties less than iron.
 Manganese forms a phase with other elements that is in the form of globulitic (round) grains.

 Copper occurs in almost all technical alloys, at least as an admixture.
 From a content of 0.05% Cu, the corrosion resistance is reduced.
 Additions of about 1% Cu are alloyed to increase strength through solid solution strengthening.
 This also improves machinability.
 In the case of the AlSiCu alloys, higher proportions of copper are also added, which means that the materials can be hardened (see Aluminum-copper alloy).

 Together with silicon, magnesium forms the Mg2Si (magnesium silicide) phase, which is the basis of hardenability, similar to aluminum-magnesium-silicon alloys (AlMgSi).
 In these there is an excess of Mg, so the structure consists of aluminum mixed crystal with magnesium and Mg2Si.
 In the AlSiMg alloys, on the other hand, there is an excess of silicon and the structure consists of aluminum mixed crystal, silicon and Mg2Si.

+Silicon powders are used in aluminum-silicon alloys for enhancing strength and castability, providing better durability under high-stress conditions.
+It also improves the fluidity of molten aluminum which allows easier casting of complex shapes with fewer defects.

 Small additions of titanium and boron serve to refine the grain.